atorik/pg_dbms_stats/doc/pg_dbms_stats-en.md

 ## USAGE EXAMPLES

-There are roughly three kind of operation styles.
+There are roughly three kinds of operation styles.
 Mainly-backing-up, mainly-locking, mainly-exporting.
 Assume mainly-backup style if you are not sure which one of them fits your requirement.